Chris Copeland: Indiana Pacers (2013–2015)

 On July 10, 2013, Copeland received a two-year, $6.1 million offer sheet from the Indiana Pacers.
 The Knicks declined to match the offer, and Copeland signed with the Pacers on July 14.
 After a promising rookie season with the Knicks, Copeland's production dropped off dramatically with the Pacers in 2013–14 as he averaged just 3.7 points and 6.5 minutes in 41 games, playing behind Paul George, Danny Granger and Evan Turner.

 On November 5, 2014, Copeland recorded 19 points and a career-high 12 rebounds in a 94–96 overtime loss to the Washington Wizards.

 Milwaukee Bucks (2015–2016)

 On July 29, 2015, Copeland signed with the Milwaukee Bucks.
 He made his debut for the Bucks in the team's season opener against the New York Knicks on October 28, recording 8 points and 2 rebounds in a 122–97 loss.
 On February 22, 2016, he was waived by the Bucks.
 Two days later, the Orlando Magic put in a waiver claim on Copeland in order to waive him, so as to go above the season's minimum team salary of $63 million.

 On September 22, 2016, Copeland signed with the New Orleans Pelicans, but was waived on October 3.

+After being waived by the Pelicans before playing a game for them, Copeland would never play in the NBA again and completed his professional basketball career overseas.
+His final NBA game was played on February 2, 2016, in a 95 - 107 loss to the Portland Trail Blazers where he played for nearly 3 minutes and only recorded 1 foul as a stat.